Shenggan/quic_vs_tcp/README.md

 # QUIC vs TCP

 A Survey and Benchmark of QUIC.
+Based on [quic-vs-tcp-tls](https://github.com/mgordo/quic-vs-tcp-tls), and thanks for [mgordo](https://github.com/mgordo).

 ## Introduction